LoginRadius/business-email-validator/README.md

 ## Contribution

-1. **For Free email list** : Welcome contributor to add free email services to list, just form and edit '\src\freeEmailService.json' file only and drop a pull request.
+We appreciate all kinds of contributions from anyone, be it finding an issue or writing a blog.

-2. **For helper libraries** : Create/Improve helpers libraries and make sure to add sample and drop a pull request.
+Please check the [contributing guide](CONTRIBUTING.md) to become a contributor.

 ## TODO

-1. Wrapper for C#, Java, PHP, Ruby, Python, NodeJs etc.
+1. Wrapper for C#, Java, PHP, Ruby, Python, NodeJs or any other technology.
-2. Improve list
+2. Improve the list
 3. Automated grunt task for magnification JS helper library, to distribute files to wrapper directory etc.

 ---